March 29, 1998: Marcelo Rios makes history for South America

 How a tennis player from Chile reached the top of the world and made history – by beating the legendary Andre Agassi in Miami

-On this day, March 29, 1998, Marcelo Rios defeated Andre Agassi in the Miami final (7-5, 6-3, 6-4), becoming at the same time the first South American player to ever reach world No 1.
+On this day, March 29, 1998, Marcelo Rios defeated Andre Agassi in the Miami final (7-5, 6-3, 6-4), to become the first South American player to ever reach world No 1.
 He was also the second player in tennis history, after Ivan Lendl, to reach the top spot without having previously won a Grand Slam tournament.
 The Chilean, runner-up at the Australian Open two months before, played the best tennis of his career to triumph at both Indian Wells and Miami, a feat that was only achieved by three players before him.

 The players involved: Marcelo Rios and Andre Agassi